johnlime/hierarchical_som/README.md

   - Q-values representing the worker's nodes are trained using Q-learning.

-  - Since we found that updating only the weights representing the state space performs significantly better than both state space and q-values, weight vector segments containing only the state space are updated
+  - For Pose-Somatotopic Model, since we found that updating only the weights representing the state space performs significantly better than both state space and q-values, weight vector segments containing only the state space are updated

 ### SMC-Premotor-PID Model